-At Tokai Carbon, we believe that consideration for human rights is important in order to realize our corporate philosophy of “Ties of Reliability”.
-The Universal Declaration of Human Rights declares the "common standards that all peoples and all countries must achieve" in order to respect and ensure human rights and freedoms, and we support this declaration.
+Our basic approach to human rights At Tokai Carbon, we believe that consideration for human rights is vital to realizing our basic philosophy of “Ties of Reliability”.
+We fully support the Universal Declaration of Human Rights, which sets forth “a common standard of achievement for all peoples and all nations” to respect and secure human rights and freedoms.

 In order to fulfill our corporate responsibility to respect human rights,